Skip to content

 To be clear, "character" does not require fiction.
 I'm not trying to say that scriptural figures are fictional—not here, anyway.

 There are numerous characters in the bible of varying complexity.
-What makes many of them compelling is that they are morally grey—meaning that they do both good and bad things, much like how tangible humans do.
+What makes many of them compelling is that they are morally grey—meaning that they do both good and bad things, much like how real, tangible humans do.
 No human is 100% good or bad.
 People make mistakes, and people grow, mature, and develop their sense of purpose and morality over time.
 Compelling characters in fiction have measurable progress as the story changes them.
-Think back to historical people you've read about: USA's founding fathers, John Brown,

 Economy